SonarSource/sonar-.net-documentation/doc/installation-and-configuration.md

 3. **OPTIONAL - Update the `%PATH%` environment variable**

-	- Add the directory containing the MSBuild SonarQube Runner executable to the `%PATH%` if you intend to use it from the command line:
+	- Add the directory containing *MSBuild.SonarQube.Runner.exe* to the `%PATH%` if you intend to use it from the command line:

 		![](_img/MSBuild.SonarQube.Runner.PATH.png)